arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 nicla::enableCharging(100);
 ```

-The desired charging current can be set to a value between 5 and 300 mA; the default value is 20 mA.
+The desired charging current can be set to a value between 5 mA and 300 mA; the default value is 20 mA.

 ***A safe default charging current value that works for most common LiPo batteries is 0.5C, which means charging at a rate equal to half the battery's capacity.
 For example, a 200 mAh battery could be safely charged at 100 mA (0.1 A).***